The Four Corners region rules when it comes to shopping for beautifully authentic Native American Art.

 Canyon walls are lined with natural footholds, created from thousands of years of footsteps crossing through the desert to trade.
-Once conquistadors, colonels and Catholics came to the area, trading posts were established to facilitate exchange between the Native Americans and Spanish populations.
+Once conquistadors, colonels, and Catholics came to the area, trading posts were established to facilitate exchange between the Native Americans and Spanish populations.

 In the 1800s, the region changed hands from Spanish to Mexican to U.S. ownership, and people kept arriving.
-Wanders showed up via covered wagon on the Santa Fe Trail.
-Mormons, Christians and Catholics arrived to escape persecution and/or covert the locals.
+Wanders showed up via a covered wagon on the Santa Fe Trail.
+Mormons, Christians, and Catholics arrived to escape persecution and/or covert the locals.
 The tarnished hope of mineral wealth brought miners and heartache to the area, as Natives were driven off their land and allowed to return when gold proved to be nonexistent.

 No matter who came and went, the trading continued.

 Today, Santa Fe and Taos have thrived on the sale of Native goods, but items change hands many times before getting to the plazas and squares of these popular southwestern cities.